John Hooker (abolitionist): Married Women's Property Act

-Married Women's Property Act, or A Woman's Property Bill, was a Connecticut state act that was enacted in 1877.
-It contributed to women's rights movement and aimed to give women more "power" within the family.
-The act states: "This legislation enabled a married woman to control her own property and to sue and to be sued in the same manner as her husband."
+John and Isabella Beecher Hooker wrote "A Woman's Property Bill", which became the Married Women's Property Act, a Connecticut state law enacted in 1877.
+It contributed to the women's rights movement and aimed to give women more "power" within the family.
+The act states: "This legislation enables a married woman to control her own property and to sue and to be sued in the same manner as her husband."